stackforge/libra/doc/pool_mgm/config.rst

       The image ID or name to use on new nodes spun up in the Nova API

+   .. option:: --nova_net_id <Neutron Network ID>

+      Specify which Neutron Network ID workers should be started with.

    .. option:: --nova_image_size <NOVA_IMAGE_SIZE>

       The flavor ID (image size ID) or name to use for new nodes spun up in